GlobeCore / Publication / BDV tester

 What breakdown voltage means and why this parameter is important for transformer oil

-In order to understand the concept of breakdown voltage, it is also important to comprehend what the dielectric strength of oil means.
-This parameter determines the ability of oil to withstand a high voltage without losing its insulating properties.
-Breakdown voltage indicates when a dielectric loses its properties and becomes conductive.
-During testing, two electrodes are immersed in the oil sample and exposed to an electric current with a gradually increasing intensity.
-The voltage value at which the oil completely loses its insulating properties is referred to as breakdown voltage.
-The International Electrotechnical Commission (IEC) standard specifies the minimum allowable breakdown voltage value for transformer oil – 30 kV.
+In order to understand the concept of breakdown voltage, it is important to first consider the dielectric strength of oil.
+This parameter defines the ability of the oil to withstand high voltage without losing its insulating properties.
+Breakdown voltage corresponds to the point at which the dielectric medium loses its insulating properties and becomes conductive.

 What affects a change in the breakdown voltage of transformer oil